liquity/bold/README.md

 ### StabilityPool

 - `provideToSP(uint256 _amount, bool _doClaim)`: deposit _amount of BOLD to the Stability Pool.
-It transfers _amount of LUSD from the caller’s address to the Pool, and tops up their BOLD deposit by _amount. `doClaim` determines how the depositor’s existing collateral and BOLD yield gains (if any exist) are treated: if true they’re transferred to the depositor’s address, otherwise the collateral is stashed (added to a balance tracker) and the BOLD gain is added to their deposit.
+It transfers _amount of BOLD from the caller’s address to the Pool, and tops up their BOLD deposit by _amount. `doClaim` determines how the depositor’s existing collateral and BOLD yield gains (if any exist) are treated: if true they’re transferred to the depositor’s address, otherwise the collateral is stashed (added to a balance tracker) and the BOLD gain is added to their deposit.

 - `withdrawFromSP(uint256 _amount, bool doClaim)`: withdraws _amount of BOLD from the Stability Pool, up to the value of their remaining deposit.
 It increases their BOLD balance by _amount.
 If the user makes a partial withdrawal, their remaining deposit will earn further liquidation and yield gains.  `doClaim` determines how the depositor’s existing collateral and BOLD yield gains (if any exist) are treated: if true they’re transferred to the depositor’s address, otherwise the collateral is stashed (added to a balance tracker) and the BOLD gain is added to their deposit.